Gangris/CardScanner/PriceChecker/README.md

 ## Configuration
 This application requires a TCGPlayer Developer Key to access their pricing API.
 This requires an application here: http://developer.tcgplayer.com/developer-application-form.html

-Within the ./private.json file, needs to store the PRIVATE_KEY and PUBLIC_KEY provided by TCGPlayer.
+Within the `private.json` file, it needs to store the PRIVATE_KEY and PUBLIC_KEY provided by TCGPlayer.

 ```json
 {